PCJohn/cata-forget/README.md

 The full report for the project can be seen here: <link to report>

-Elastic Weight Consolidation paper reproduction:

-Use a large model (2 hidden layers, 1000 units each):
+Elastic Weight Consolidation paper reproduction: Validation curves on using standard EWC with a large model (2 hidden layers, 1000 units each):

    * 5 permuted MNIST tasks with only SGD+Dropout:
    <img src="imgs/fc_mnist_sgd_dropout_smooth.png" width="400">